Batman0246/fedex/README.md

   - Weatherbit
   - AQICN (Air Quality Index China Network)
   - OSRM (Open Source Routing Machine)
+  (Caution: Continuous or excessive usage of these API may result in rate limiting or suspension of your API key.)
 - *Libraries*:
   - Pandas (Data Manipulation)
   - NumPy (Numerical Computations)